Dear Mr. Electrician: What do I need to replace ungrounded outlet that has only two prong holes?

-You can easily check this with a voltage tester.
-Put one lead of the voltage tester on the screw for the wall plate.
+You can easily check for a ground with a voltage tester before you remove the old outlet.
+Put one lead of the voltage tester on the metal screw for the wall plate.
 Make sure there is no paint on the screw.
-Put the other lead in each hole of the receptacle.
-If it indicates that you have power, you probably have a ground connection to the box.
+Check for voltage by putting the other lead in one of the slots in the outlet.
+Then put it in the other slot.
+If one of those connections indicates that you have power, you probably have a ground connection to the box.
 You can also use a pigtail light bulb socket to do this simple test.

-If the test indicates that you do not have a ground at the electrical receptacle outlet’s location, see about using GFCI’s as a replacement further down below.
+If the test indicates that you do not have a ground at the electrical receptacle outlet’s location, see down below about using GFCI’s as a replacement.

 To replace the two prong electrical receptacle outlet, turn off the power to this circuit at the circuit breaker panel.
 Use a voltage tester to confirm that the power is off and double check at each step throughout the process.